 Buyers should look for signs of repairs or remodeling when viewing property.
 If repairs or remodeling have been done, the Buyer will want to make certain the work was properly done.
 Buyers can ask the Seller for any invoices or other documentation for the work but, as with other questions of property condition, there is no substitute for professional inspection.
 A real estate licensee can help the Buyer assess the need for a building code compliance inspection but do not themselves have the training or expertise to evaluate building code compliance.
-Information about building permits can be found here, a service of the Department of Consumer & Business Services Building Codes Division.
+Information about building permits can be found on the Oregon Building Codes Division "Local Building Department Directory" webpage, a service of the Department of Consumer & Business Services Building Codes Division.
 If building permits were required for work done on the property (such permits are typically required for structural changes, new additions, and new plumbing and electrical work), the Buyer should check with the city or county building department to make sure the permits are in order.
 If permits were not properly obtained, the new property owner could be held responsible.
-Ask your agent for assistance or you can find the website for the county in which the property is located by clicking here.
-Websites for cities can be found by clicking here.
+Ask your agent for assistance or you can find the website for the county in which the property is located on the Association of Oregon Counties website.
+Websites for cities can be found on the League of Oregon Cities "City Directory" webpage.
 If repairs or remodels have been completed very recently, the Buyer should take steps to determine if there is any possibility of construction liens being filed against the property after the sale has closed.
 This can be done by the Buyer raising the issue with their title insurance provider.

 If any repairs are being required during the transaction with a Form 2.5 Repair Addendum, the Buyer should ensure a licensed construction contractor is doing the repairs, and can request copies of any invoices from Seller.
-After the repairs have been done, Seller should provide a Form 2.23 Notice of Completion of Repairs.
+After the repairs have been done, Seller should provide a Form 2.5A Notice of Completion of Repairs.
 The Addendum gives the right to have the repairs re-inspected, and Buyer should consider having a re-inspection done to assure the repairs were done properly.